ericsonga/APCSAReview/_sources/Unit3-If-Statements/topic-3-6-DeMorgan.rst

 5. Test your answers using the active code window below.

-6. Complete the following exercises 3-6-3 through 3-6-7 in your POGIL groups.
+6. Complete the following multiple choice exercises in your POGIL groups.
+Show the application of DeMorgan's laws or the truth tables in each question on paper.

 .. activecode:: challenge3-6-booleanExpr
    :language: java